18F/handbook/docs/engineering/back-end-development.md

 * When adding debug code, we left justify it so it will fail code style validation before getting committed to the repository.

 ## <a name="git-commits"></a>Git Commits
-* Put descriptive text in the commit log
+* Put descriptive text in the commit log.
-* Begin the commit log test with the ticket number, e.g., #123 (Trac and Trello), GN-123 (JIRA).
+* Begin the commit log test with the ticket number, e.g., #123  (Trello), GN-123 (JIRA).

 ## <a name="editor-configuration"></a>Editor Configuration